GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/COMPANION.md

 If you are using a billing account in a different organization, please follow [these steps](00-bootstrap#billing-account-in-a-different-organization) instead

 ## Stage 0 (Bootstrap)
-This initial stage will create common projects for iac, logging & billing, and bootstrap IAM policies.
+This initial stage will create common projects for IaC, Logging & Billing, and bootstrap IAM policies.

 ```bash
 # move to the 00-bootstrap directory